Charleston Breast Center

 In women experiencing symptoms or problems such as a lump, pain or nipple discharge, a diagnostic mammogram is necessary.
 Diagnostic mammograms are also ordered when a suspicious change is detected on a patient’s screening mammogram.
 Some diagnostic mammogram results will be questioned by the radiologist and more tests may be ordered.
 Extra tests could include breast ultrasounds, ultrasound biopsies, stereotactic biopsies or a breast MRI.
 All of these tests are available at the Charleston Breast Center.

 Young S. Song, M.D. graduated from The University of Medicine and Dentistry of New Jersey-Robert Wood Johnson Medical School.
 After his internship year in Internal Medicine at Robert Wood Johnson/St. Peter’s Medical Center in New Brunswick, New Jersey, he completed his residency in Diagnostic Radiology at The Medical University of South Carolina, where he served as Chief Resident.
 Dr. Song is Board Certified in Radiology by the American Board of Radiology.
-He was a partner of Carolina Radiology Associates in Myrtle Beach where he served as Medical Director for East Cooper Medical Center, as well as for McLeod-Loris/Seacoast Medical Center.
 Dr. Song has over 12 years of private practice experience in mammography and women’s imaging as well as all general modalities in radiology.
 He is a member of the ACR, RSNA and Society of Breast Imaging.
 Dr. Song has returned to East Cooper Medical Center to provide his services to the Charleston Breast Center.

 Dr. Song, his wife and 3 children are excited to return to the Lowcountry and look forward to serving the community.